forslunddavid/Astro-test/src/pages/posts/post-2.md

     url: "https://docs.astro.build/assets/arc.webp"
     alt: "Thumbnail of Astro arcs."
 pubDate: 2023-12-12
-tags: ["astro ", "blogging ", "learning in public ", "successes "]
+tags: ["astro", "learning in public", "successes"]
 ---

 After a successful first week learning Astro, I decided to try some more.
 I wrote and imported a small component from memory!